day8/re-frame/docs/SubscriptionsCleanup.md

 ### A Final FAQ

 The following issue comes up a bit.

-You'll likely end up with a bunch of level 1 `reg-sub` which look the same (they directly extract a path within `app-db`):
+You will end up with a bunch of level 1 `reg-sub` which look the same (they directly extract a path within `app-db`):
 ```clj
 (reg-sub